 Tip #6: Use a Band

-Glute bands are a fascinating addition to your lower body workouts!
+Glute bands are a fascinating addition to your lower-body workouts!

 The elastic bands wrap around your legs and prevent your legs from naturally rotating outward when you lift.
 They can even increase internal rotation (hip adduction), so your hip and glute muscles have to work harder to maintain the proper posture throughout the full range of motion.

-You’ll feel the hip abductors quivering with the effort of driving your legs outward against the band’s tension, and your glutes will be equally engaged thanks to the effort of maintaining external rotation.
+Using a band means you’ll feel the hip abductors quivering with the effort of driving your legs outward against the band’s tension, and your glutes will be equally engaged thanks to the effort of maintaining external rotation.